Brewtarget/brewtarget/dev-doc/BtPage.markdown

 I also aimed to make a unified print/export dialog instead of having multiple menu items saying print-this and print-that.

 ## BtPage namespace
-I created this namespace to keep averything in one bubble of code and separate from the rest of Brewtarget. this was to minimize the risk of running into duplicate nameing.
+I created this namespace to keep everything in one bubble of code and separate from the rest of Brewtarget. this was to minimize the risk of running into duplicate naming.
 This namespace includes all that is necessary for generating the printout and Html-export to file, while relying on Brewtargets RecipeFormatter- and BrewNoteFormatter-class to get the data for generating the pages.
 I'm not sure this is the way it should be in the future but will leave it there for now.

 ### Page class
-This class is used to store all child elements/classes and placing them on the page. this class also contains the referens to the printer in use and is responible for calling all childrens ::render() method to get everthing printed onto the page.
+This class is used to store all child elements/classes and placing them on the page. this class also contains pointer to the printer in use and is responsible for calling all page-items ::render() method to get everything printed onto the page.
-This is genereated everytime you change your selection for printout or the prewview needs to refresh for any reason.
+This is generated every you change your selection for printout or the preview needs to refresh for any reason.
-#### Funtions:
+#### Functions:
 - **template \<class T> auto addChildObject(T \*obj, QPoint position = QPoint()) -> decltype(obj)**\
 You add content to the page by creating and adding PageChildObject-subclasses, see below. this returns a pointer to the added object if you need to make more setting to is, i.e. adding a style to a table
 - **renderPage()**\